Sailboat moving across open blue water with a green tree-lined horizon — soft, peaceful energy

 You’re Invited

-If you’re navigating grief, illness, or transition, I invite you to walk this path with me—a journey of healing , integration, and reconnecting to yourself— your strengths— your joy — your wholeness.
+If you’re navigating grief, illness, or transition, I invite you to walk this path with me—a journey of healing , integration, and reconnecting to yourself— your strengths— your happiness — your wholeness.

 Trainings & Accreditations